sncf-connect-tech/vboard/CONTRIBUTING.md

 - the current version of V.Board you are using
 - some **detailed steps to reproduce it**
 - if this bug seems related to the front end code, please include a screenshot and the [JS console errors](https://webmasters.stackexchange.com/a/77337) whenever possible
-- if this bug seems related to the back end code, please include the Java logs and stack trace whenever possible whenever possible
+- if this bug seems related to the back end code, please include the Java logs and stack trace whenever possible

 # Code